Dynamic Parking Pricing: A Commercial Real Estate Operator’s Playbook

 What dynamic parking pricing actually is

 Dynamic pricing means the rate a customer pays for a spot at a specific time depends on demand, supply, and external signals at that exact moment.
-It is not the same as tiered pricing (peak rate vs off-peak), which is a one-step approximation of the same idea but loses 60–80 % of the available uplift.
+It is not the same as tiered pricing (peak rate vs off-peak), which is a one-step approximation of the same idea but loses 60 to 80 % of the available uplift.

 In practice, dynamic pricing for a parking asset means: